10 Easy Tips to Beat the Jet Lag

 Avoid Direct Flights when necessary:

 Schedule layovers to allow for extra movement and quick recovery times when in transit.
 While a short nap is good, try to keep awake over longer periods to help prepare your body to sleep at the appropriate time when you arrive at your destination.
-A man and a panda in a plane Instead of spending most of your time sitting and reading or catching up on social media while waiting for the next flight, a stroll through the airport can relieve stress, increase flexibility and help you feel relaxed and ready for the next leg of the journey.
+Instead of spending most of your time sitting and reading or catching up on social media while waiting for the next flight, a stroll through the airport can relieve stress, increase flexibility and help you feel relaxed and ready for the next leg of the journey.

 Schedule your arrival time to disembark during the daylight hours.

 On a recent eight-hour flight to London, I left in the early evening in my hometown and arrived in the early morning hours the next day.
 After that long flight, greeting the sun was exhilarating!
-A woman and a dog as pilots in cockpit Popular “red eye” flights can also offset the body’s natural rhythms, so be sure to adjust your flight times to take advantage of daylight arrival.
+Popular “red eye” flights can also offset the body’s natural rhythms, so be sure to adjust your flight times to take advantage of daylight arrival.
 If this is not possible, try to get extra sleep during the flight to help you feel more refreshed upon arrival.

 Now You Can Easily Beat the Jet Lag